Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Additional pricing considerations:

-• All plans include ActiveArmor, a free Wi-Fi gateway, free installation when ordered online, a personalized management portal and one year of Amazon Business Prime membership.
+• All plans include AT&T ActiveArmor internet security, a Wi-Fi gateway, free professional installation when ordered online, a personalized management portal and one year of Amazon Business Prime.

-• Voice service and additional cybersecurity tools are available as add-ons.
+• Voice and additional cybersecurity services are available as add-ons.

 Internet Air

-AT&T Internet Air for Business is a fixed wireless solution that delivers reliable, secure internet over AT&T’s 5G network.
-It can serve as your business’s primary connection, a backup, or a way to expand and add network flexibility.
-The service includes the AT&T All-Fi Hub, a plug-and-play device that connects to AT&T’s wireless network and acts as both a modem and Wi-Fi router.
+AT&T Internet Air for Business is a fixed wireless internet service that runs on AT&T’s 5G network.
+It can serve as your primary internet connection, a backup connection or a flexible option for locations where fiber isn’t available.
+The service includes the AT&T All-Fi Hub, a self-install gateway that functions as both a modem and Wi-Fi router.

 Plan